AndromedaCollective/stonks/README.md

 # Stonks
 A stock market simulator.
 Fantasy trade stock investments in real time or during significant moments in the history of the stock market.

+## Datasets
+A preliminary dataset with historic stock data can be found [here](https://www.kaggle.com/jacksoncrow/stock-market-dataset).

 ## RDS Database

 ![Stonk Schema ER Diagram](images/er_diagram.jpeg)